 NOTE - In Non-Direct Vent installations, combustion air is taken from indoors or ventilated attic or crawlspace and flue gases are discharged outdoors.
 In Direct Vent installations, combustion air is taken from outdoors and flue gases are discharged outdoors.

-Intake and exhaust pipe sizing -- Size pipe according to TABLE 3 and TABLE 5.
+Intake and exhaust pipe sizing -- Size pipe according to TABLE 6 (minimum pipe) and TABLE 7 (maximum pipe).
 Count all elbows inside and outside the home.
-TABLE 3 lists the minimum vent pipe lengths permitted.
-TABLE 5 lists the maximum pipe lengths permitted.